 In the spirit of transparency, we will be sharing our experiences with this pilot throughout the next year.

-If you’d like to learn more about the Orbis Cascade Alliance’s approach to e-book acquisitions, don’t miss their session From DDA to EBA: A Five-year Story from a Consortium Shared E-Book Collection Program at this year's Charleston Library Conference.
+If you’d like to learn more about the Orbis Cascade Alliance’s approach to e-book acquisitions, view the slides from this year’s Charleston Library Conference: From DDA to EBA: A Five-year Story from a Consortium Shared E-Book Collection.

 And, click here to learn more about Wiley’s Usage Based Collection Management Model.